pnlbwh/pnlNipype/docs/TUTORIAL.md

-It will always show `GPU # 0`, but `nvidia-smi` command will display the correct GPU being used.
+It will always show `GPU # 0`, but `nvidia-smi` command will show the actual GPU being used.